TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 15/Acts 15.33.md

 ---

-And after they had spent some time [there], they were dismissed in peace from the brethren unto those that had sent them forth.
+After they had spent some time there, they were sent back with greetings from the brothers to the apostles.